-Customized to your exacting specifications by the SEL Engineering Services team and purpose-built for industrial environments, the device contains no moving parts and operates over a wide temperature range, from –40° to +75°C (–40° to +167°F).
+Customized to your exacting specifications by the SEL Cybersecurity Services team and purpose-built for industrial environments, the device contains no moving parts and operates over a wide temperature range, from –40° to +75°C (–40° to +167°F).

 Protect the OT Network From Malware and Unauthorized Access—Apply a stateful firewall with SEL UTM, which tracks the state of network connections (such as TCP streams and UDP communication) to increase filtering while reducing configuration needs.
 The firewall protects OT networks, such as substation LANs, against ransomware, trojans, viruses, and other malware and uses deep-packet inspection to detect malicious code in incoming packets from WANs.
 SEL UTM supports multiple network address translation (NAT) options, such as one to one, port forwarding, and outbound NAT, and supports multiple public interfaces.